 Ashleigh Nugent is a writer and performer with over twenty years’ experience.
 His latest work, Locks, is a semi-autobiographical coming-of-age novel set in a Jamaican prison.
 Locks, due to be published in summer 2020, won the 2013 Commonword Memoir Competition and has had excerpts published by Writing on the Wall and in bido lito magazine.
 Ashleigh’s one-man show, based on Locks, has won support from SLATE/Eclipse Theatre, and received a bursary from Live Theatre, Newcastle.
 The show has garnered rave audience reviews following showings in theatres and prisons throughout the UK.
 Ashleigh’s other published work includes poems, articles and academic writing.
 Ashleigh is also a director at RiseUp, where he uses his own life experience, writing and performance to support prisoners and inspire change. http://www.riseupcic.co.uk

-Want to write?
-Inspired by these films and poems?
-Watch local historian and writer Tony Wailey’s writing workshop to get invaluable tips on writing your own memoir pieces – and he’ll give feedback on the first 8 pieces (500 words maximum) sent in.
+As part of the event, local historian and writer Tony Wailey offered a video writing workshop with invaluable tips for writing your own memoir pieces – and he gave feedback on the first 8 pieces sent in.
 Whether you want to share a story about supporting your club or a non-sports piece about life in Liverpool, there is something for every aspiring writer to learn from this seasoned author.